 The Galaxy S10 Lite is the largest and heaviest of the three devices being compared here, while the S10 is the smallest and lightest, putting the latest Galaxy S20 into the sweet spot in the middle.

 - S10 Lite: 6.7-inch, Infinity-O, 60Hz

-All three devices being compared in this feature have Super AMOLED displays, offering bright and punchy colours, plenty of vibrancy and deep blacks.
+All three devices Super AMOLED displays, offering bright and punchy colours, plenty of vibrancy and deep blacks.
 They also all offer support for HDR10+ and they all opt for the Infinity-O display, featuring almost bezel-free sides and the cut out for the front camera.

 There are a few differences between the displays of the Galaxy S20, S10 and S10 Lite however.
 Firstly, the S10 Lite is quite a bit larger than the S10 and S20 at 6.7-inches, compared to 6.1 and 6.2-inches, respectively.
 The S10 Lite also has a flat display, while the S10 and S20 both have curved displays, delivering a slightly more premium look.

 The Galaxy S20 also offers a 120Hz refresh rate when in Full HD+ - which it is set to as default - while the S10 and S10 Lite both deliver a 60Hz refresh rate.
 For those who want smoother animations and graphics, the S20 has the potential to deliver that.

 - S20: Exynos 990 or Qualcomm Snapdragon 865, 8GB/12GB RAM, 128GB storage, 4000mAh

 - S10: Exynos 9820 or Qualcomm Snapdragon 855, 8GB RAM, 128GB/512GB storage, 3400mAh

 - S10 Lite: Qualcomm Snapdragon 855, 6/8GB RAM, 128GB storage, 4500mAh